thiagolcmelo/shrincols/README.rst

 shrincols
 =========

-CLI for making a text to fit a max number of columns.
+CLI for making a text to fit in a max number of columns.
+It is possible to especify the max number of columns as well as to juntify it.

+It is possible to write output to a file and to pipe a text for the script's standard input.

 Preparing for Development
 -------------------------